Information For Employers

 Establishing a Florida Tech ProTrack Partnership

-Once the decision has been made to begin a ProTrack Co-op partnership, a number of steps are recommended to ensure the your program’s success:
+Once the decision has been made to begin a ProTrack Co-op partnership, a number of steps are recommended to ensure the program’s success:

 - A job description should be created for each co-op employment session, and each co-op session should be progressively more complex for returning students.
 The main purposes for co-op job descriptions are to develop guidelines, avoid incorrect assumptions, and encourage productivity.